technix/atrament-core/README.md

 #### async atrament.game.initInkStory()

 If initialized game is not the same as current one - load Ink file and initialize Ink Story object.
-Then updates game metadata.
+Then updates game metadata and initializes variable observers.

-Event: `'game/initInkStory'`
+Event: `'game/initInkStory', isNewStory`

 #### async atrament.game.start(saveslot)

 If `initInkStory` is not called yet, calls it first.
-Clears game state, registers automated variable observers.
+Clears game state, gets initial data for variable observers.
 If `saveslot` is defined, load state from specified save.

 Event: `'game/start', { saveSlot: saveslot }`